Changed Relation Between Radio Flux F10,7 And Some Solar Activity Indices During Cycles 21 - 23: Introduction

-We have studied monthly averaged values of some global solar activity indices in cycles 21, 22 and 23.
-We analyzed the observed data of Wolf numbers W, 10,7 cm radio flux $F_{10,7}$, the X-ray 0,1-0,8 nm background, the UV Mg II 280 nm core to wing ratio, the total solar irradiance and counts of flares.
-Most of these observed data we used in our paper were published in Solar-Geophysical Data bulletin.
-All the indices studied in this paper are very important not only for analysis of solar radiation formed on the different altitudes of solar atmosphere, but also for solar-terrestrial relationships as the key factors of the solar radiation influence on the different layers of terrestrial atmosphere.
+All the indices studied in this paper are very important not only for analysis of solar radiation which comes from different altitudes of solar atmosphere.
+The most important for solar-terrestrial physics is the study of solar radiation influence on the different layers of terrestrial atmosphere (mainly the solar radiation in EUV/UV spectral range which effectively heats the thermosphere of the Earth and so affects to our climate).

-In this paper we studied the interconnection between activity indices characterized the solar fluxes from different atmosphere's layers in cycles 21 - 23.
+We used in our study the monthly averages values for all the activity indices.
+Such averages allowed us to take into consideration the fact that the major modulation of solar indexes are the consequence of 27-28 days variations of radiative fluxes (these variations correspond to the mean solar rotation period).
+After monthly averaging we reduced the influence of the rotational modulation on the observational data.

 The unusual cycle 23 was examined carefully: the rise, decline, minimum and maximum phases were studied separately.
-This made it possible to determine that correlation coefficients of linear regression $K_{corr}$ have the different values for different cycle's phases.
+This study made us possible to determine that correlation coefficients of linear regression for some solar activity indices versus $F_{10,7}$ have the different values for different cycle's phases.

-(Vitinsky et al., 1986) analyzed solar cycles 18,19 and 20 and pointed out that correlation for spot numbers versus radio flux $F_{10,7}$ does not show the linear behavior during all the activity cycle.
-Also it was emphasized the importance of statistical study in our understanding of solar activity.
-To achieve to best agreement in approximation of spot numbers by $F_{10,7}$ observations (Vitinsky et al., 1986) proposed to approximate the dependence W - $F_{10,7}$ by two linear regressions: the first one - for the low solar activity ($F_{10,7}$ less than 150) and the second one - for the high activity ($F_{10,7}$ more than 150).
+Vitinsky $\it{et~al.}$ (1986) analyzed solar cycles 18 - 20 and pointed out that correlation for spot numbers versus radio flux $F_{10,7}$ does not show the strong linear connection during all activity cycle.

+Also it was emphasized the importance of statistical study in our solar activity processes understanding.
+To achieve to best agreement in approximation of spot numbers values by $F_{10,7}$ observations.
+Also it was emphasized the importance of statistical study for our solar activity processes understanding.
+To achieve to best agreement in approximation of spot numbers with help of $F_{10,7}$ observations Vitinsky $\it{et~al.}$ (1986) proposed to approximate the dependence W - $F_{10,7}$ by two linear regressions: the first one - for the low solar activity (where $F_{10,7}$ less than 150) and the second one - for the high activity ($F_{10,7}$ more than 150).

-In our paper we found out than the linear correlation was violated not only for maximums of solar activity cycles but for minimums of the cycles too.
+In our paper we found out that the linear correlation was violated not only for maximums of solar activity cycles but for minimums of the cycles too.

-In this paper we also analyzed the yearly determined correlation coefficients $K_{corr}$ for solar activity indices versus $F_{10,7}$.
+We also analyzed the yearly determined correlation coefficients $K_{corr}$ for relations of five solar activity indices versus $F_{10,7}$.